Washington DC, DC

 Born in a valley of the Himalayas in Northern Pakistan, Fareeha Khawaja is an artist without borders.
 Her passion is to travel and, through her art, bring the message of peace and harmony and promote freedom through creative collaboration with local communities.
 Fareeha started traveling at a very young age and drew inspiration from different cultures but her heritage may still have a more subliminal effect that comes through in many of her paintings.
 Fareeha studied oil painting for two years at the University of Punjab in Lahore where she graduated with a Bachelor degree in Arts which galvanized her innate passion and desire to create art and further helped her explore her artistic abilities.
 However, Fareeha categorizes her art as 'Outsider Art' and believes in the school of thought that supports free thinking and exploration and proudly describes herself as self-taught.
 Her art is characterized as enigmatic, with hidden obscurities and a further meaning that compels one to go on thinking and looking.

 "Art constantly grows, redefines, and evolves itself, sometimes radically and sometimes it's just a simple mind transition, but I believe art is a utensil for intellectual transformation and social change.
 It simply is inexhaustible". ~ Fareeha

-Fareeha's paintings have a vast multiplicity in styles.
+Fareeha's paintings have a vast multiplicity of styles.
 She experiments with figurative, whimsical, realistic, abstract and surrealistic styles.
-Her abstracts are intriguing amalgam of rugged textures, spontaneous colors, sporadic lines and loud emotions, which she uses as metaphors to express the ongoing chaos in the world; with an attempt to release the negative and imbibe the positive.
+Her abstracts are an intriguing amalgam of rugged textures, spontaneous colors, sporadic lines and loud emotions, which she uses as metaphors to express the ongoing chaos in the world; with an attempt to release the negative and imbibe the positive.
 Whereas her surrealistic portraits are truly a woman's narrative, depicting powerful images of women; a subject whose power and intensity one cannot fail to notice.
-Her recent series "Jinga Art - A Dream of Peace," is a study and fusion of whimsical & fantasy folk "Truck Art" of Pakistan, that brings a message of peace, love and harmony.
+Her recent series "Jinga Art - A Dream of Peace," is a study and fusion of whimsical & fantasy folk "Truck Art" of Pakistan, that brings a message of peace, love, and harmony.
 Jinga paintings depict jovial moods, glitzy flamboyant colors, simple blatant emotions and inscrutable tales of the distant lands.